If you came to this page directly, you might wish to read an introductory page first.

 (left) Hypogeum near Elahbel Tower; (right) a detail of its decoration

 Hypogea were often decorated in a lavish manner which reflects the so called Roman Baroque style which became fashionable at the time of Emperor Hadrian and lasted until the first decades of the following century.
-The Hypogeum of Yarhai in the Valley of Tombs has been reconstructed in the Museum of Damascus (it opens in another window).
+See a tomb of that period in Rome.

 The most famous hypogeum of Palmyra is located in the so called southern necropolis, which actually was most likely part of one large area of tombs which included also the Valley of the Tombs and a series of tombs which were included inside the walls of Palmyra at the time of Emperor Diocletian.
-The Hypogeum is named after the three brothers who built it; it contains many interesting frescoes - it opens in another window.
+The hypogeum is named after the three brothers who built it; it contains many interesting frescoes.

 (left) Funerary Temple; (right) detail of its decoration

-A series of tombs near the Funerary Temple which were incorporated into the walls built by Emperor Diocletian are currently (March 2011) being excavated; sarcophagi and decorative elements are piled up waiting to be cleaned and catalogued.
+A series of tombs near the Funerary Temple which were incorporated into the walls built by Emperor Diocletian were being excavated in March 2011; sarcophagi and decorative elements were piled up waiting to be cleaned and catalogued.

 Tomb of Julius Aurelius Marona (outside the walls); (inset) relief found in the tomb